fwalloe/scripts/README.md

  searches for a pattern in all files in the current directory.

 #  synonymLookup.py #
- lets users find synonyms for the words they pass to the script as arguments
+ lets users find synonyms for the words they pass to the script as arguments; can fail if a word has multiple possible meanings.

 #  createDocumentation.py #
  automagically creates documentation for all files in the current folder by extracting this documentation line from all files.